 Since time immemorial, healthy, self-determining and vibrant First Nations, individuals, families and communities thrived throughout what is now known as BC.
 Guided by their teachings and traditions, Nations have planned and provided for the health and wellness of their families and communities.
 A common thread across the diverse First Nations cultures in BC is a wholistic perspective on health and wellness, reflecting the interconnectedness of the mental, physical, emotional and spiritual facets of life.

 Many attempts were undertaken, including through policies and direct acts of colonialism and racism, to disrupt the health and well-being of First Nations people.
 Despite these attempts, First Nations people remained resilient and strong, and the establishment of the FNHA is an expression of that strength, self-determination and resistance to colonialism.

-The FNHA respects First Nations self-determination, which serves as an important focal point for health and wellness for many First Nations people and is considered a determinant of health.
-First Nations leadership have fought for many years to solidify these understandings and pave the way for the exploration of new service models.
+The FNHA respects First Nations self-determination, which serves as an important focal point for health and wellness for many First Nations people and is a determinant of health.
+First Nations leadership have fought for many years to pave the way for health system transformation.